Linux Kernel

 I/O

-• Deadline = Large I/O requests are done in high-priority sectors until smaller I/O requests are about to time out.
+• deadline = Large I/O requests are done in high-priority sectors until smaller I/O requests are about to time out.
 Then Deadline takes care of the small tasks before continuing with the original large I/O task.
-This is ideal for heavy read/write applications on a spinning disk drive.

-• NOOP (No Operation) = Only basic merging of read and/or write requests and no rescheduling.
-This is ideal for virtual drives (such as QCOW2) where the hypervisor node handles the I/O scheduling [7] and physical flash based media or RAID cards with write-back cache where the hardware’s firmware takes care of the sorting.
+• Usage: virtual drives (such as QCOW2) where the hypervisor node handles the I/O scheduling [7], SSDs, or RAID cards with write-back cache where the firmware of the hardware takes care of the sorting.
 [6]

 Temporarily change the scheduler to one of the three options: